Dean's Executive Advisory Board

 Jim Rollins

-President of Northwest Technical Institute
+President, retired, Northwest Technical Institute

-Since July 2020, Jim Rollins serves as the President of Northwest Technical Institute (NWTI) in Springdale, Arkansas.
-Prior to his service to NWTI, he served as the Superintendent of the Springdale School District for 38 years.
-Under Dr. Rollins’ visionary leadership, the schools, students, and educators of Springdale have achieved both state and national honors, and the Springdale School District is not only a leader in the state of Arkansas but a model for the nation.
-Over Dr. Rollins’ career, he has served on several state boards and committees and received multiple honors and recognitions.
-These include being the only school superintendent in Arkansas to be named “Superintendent of the Year” twice and being named one of the “40 Years/40 Leaders for Arkansas” by the Winthrop Rockefeller Foundation (December 4, 2014), as well as serving on the Board of the Arkansas Association of Educational Administrators and the Board of Directors of the Northwest Arkansas Educational Service Cooperative.
-Dr. Rollins was presented with the “Humanitarian Award” by the Northwest Arkansas chapter of the National Federation for Just Communities (2009), and he received the “Unity Award” from the Arkansas House of Representatives in 2015 for his service to the Northwest Arkansas Community.
-He was also named “Alumnus of the Year” by the University of Arkansas (2020), and he was featured in Money magazine as one of 50 “Money Heroes” across the nation for efforts to promote economic education in public schools.
+Jim Rollins served as president of Northwest Technical Institute in Springdale, AR, from 2020 to his retirement in 2024.
+Before NWTI, he served as superintendent of the Springdale School District for 38 years.
+Under Rollins’ visionary leadership, the schools, students and educators of Springdale achieved both state and national honors, and the Springdale School District has been a leader for other districts across the country.
+Throughout his career, Rollins has served on several state boards and committees and has received multiple honors and recognitions.
+These include being the only school superintendent in Arkansas to be named superintendent of the Year twice and being named one of the 40 Years/40 Leaders for Arkansas by the Winthrop Rockefeller Foundation, as well as serving on the board of the Arkansas Association of Educational Administrators and the Board of Directors of the Northwest Arkansas Educational Service Cooperative.
+Rollins was presented with the 2009 Humanitarian Award by the Northwest Arkansas chapter of the National Federation for Just Communities , and he received the 2015 Unity Award from the Arkansas House of Representatives for his service to the Northwest Arkansas community.
+He was also named the 2020 Alumnus of the Year by the University of Arkansas.

 Roman Ruiz